-Students often have questions about our services, what counseling is like, how to schedule appointments, and so forth.
+Students often have questions about our services.
 We have provided some commonly asked questions and their answers for you here.
 If you have additional questions or need further clarification, please call us at 912-478-5541 for the Statesboro location or 912-344-2529 for the Armstrong location.

 What is counseling?